Reading & Libraries

 Inspire <VIRTUAL> Poetry Festival Book Talk Special

-Hear Nottingham's own Manjit Sahota talk about his poetry and activism, and founder of the Emma Press, Emma Wright, tells us how she set up her successful Birmingham-based independent press.
+Hear Nottingham's own Manjit Sahota talk about his poetry and activism.
+Plus, founder of the Emma Press, Emma Wright, tells us how she set up her successful Birmingham-based independent press.

 A poetical celebration of our libraries by Panya Banjoko.